-These Peppermint Mocha Latte Sweet Rolls are made with a chocolate brioche, filled with cocoa sugar and peppermint bark, and topped with peppermint icing.
+These Peppermint Mocha Latte Sweet Rolls are made with a chocolate brioche, cocoa sugar and peppermint bark, and topped with peppermint icing.

 Warning, this could be a little long so if you are just here for the recipe keep going.